Technical Report: Sleep-Route - Routing through Sleeping Sensors: Conclusion

 \section{Conclusion}

 We define the \emph{Sleep-Route} problem that arises in a WSN consists of spatio-temporally correlated sensor nodes.
 We prove that the problem is NP-hard.
 Using a polynomial time greedy-approach based heuristic algorithm, we solve the problem near optimally.
 The solution improves the lifetime of a WSN.
 In future, we plan to evaluate our algorithm on a real sensor deployment.
+Further it is interesting to consider situation where some nodes could be powered by mains power\cite{vazifehdan2012analytical}.
+This is an interesting extension.